 To kick this project off, I will be doing a profile on our Catalina '36 and hope to have that posted soon in the PSC Members Section.

 Following Rob's lead...here is my boat:

-PROMISE is a 1983 Morgan 45-4 designed by Nelson-Marek of Whitbread and Armerica’s Cup fame.
+HALCYON is a 1983 Morgan 45-4 designed by Nelson-Marek of Whitbread and America’s Cup fame.
 Morgan basically took a Nelson-Marek design that won the Transpac race and put a cruising interior into the hull.
-They reused to orginal hull forms for almost 30 years in a variety of boats, including the Morgan 43, the Catatlina-Morgan 43 Center Cockpit and and Catalina 42.
+They reused to orginal hull forms for almost 30 years in a variety of boats, including the Morgan 43, the Catalina-Morgan 43 Center Cockpit and Catalina 42.
 From pure ocean greyhound to a super-popular big cruiser is quite a run.

 She has a 32 horsepower Universal diesel engine, which is very small for such a big boat, but she was intended to be on the "racer" end of racer-cruiser.
 She sails much fast than she motors, but the Kubota block is reliable and easy to maintain.

 She has a roller-furling headsail, fully battened mainsail and a large battery of other sails.
 She is a large boat with large racing-style sails and an IOR hull design.
 She will move quickly, heel steadily and point close to the wind, but she will tend to be bit rolly when running downwind without a spinnaker.